Luigi Lambruschini

 Luigi Lambruschini (6 March 1776 – 12 May 1854) was an Italian cardinal of the Roman Catholic Church in the mid nineteenth century.
 He was a member of the Clerics Regular of St. Paul and served in the diplomatic corps of the Holy See.

 Biography

 Early life

-The youngest of ten children, he was born at Sestri Levante, then part of the independent Republic of Genoa to Bernardo and Pellegrina Raggi Lambruschini, and baptized Emmanuele Nicolo.
+The youngest of ten children, he was born in Sestri Levante, then part of the independent Republic of Genoa, to Bernardo and Pellegrina Raggi Lambruschini, and baptized Emmanuele Nicolo.
 His older brother, Giovanni Battista Lambruschini became bishop of the Diocese of Orvieto.

 Lambruschini attended a Jesuit school in Santa Margherita Ligure, and then the Oratorio di San Bartolomeo in Bordighera, run by the Order of the Barnabites.
 He entered the order in 1793, and after a novitiate, pronounced solemn vows in November 1794, taking the name of Luigi.
 He was then to Macerata for further study, took minor orders in Rome in 1797, and was ordained a priest back home in Sestri Levante in January 1799.
 He then taught Barnabite seminarians rhetoric, philosophy and mathematics, first in Bologna, then in San Severino Marche and, from May 1801, in Macerata.